westonkl/InterviewPrep/README.md

 <img align="right" width="50" height="50" src="https://i.stack.imgur.com/8NkOQ.gif">

-**Java** is a high-level, class-based, object-oriented programming language that is designed to have as few implementation dependencies as possible.
+:coffee: **Java** is a high-level, class-based, object-oriented programming language that is designed to have as few implementation dependencies as possible.
 It is a general-purpose programming language intended to let application developers write once, run anywhere (WORA)

 Unlike C++, Java does not support operator overloading or multiple inheritance for classes, though multiple inheritance is supported for interfaces.